ansys/pystk/doc/source/api/ansys/stk/core/graphics/IJpeg2000WriterInitializer.rst

 IJpeg2000WriterInitializer
 ==========================

-.. py:class:: IJpeg2000WriterInitializer
+.. py:class:: ansys.stk.core.graphics.IJpeg2000WriterInitializer

    object

    Convert an image, such as a BMP, to a GeoJP2 file that can be used as an image globe overlay.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IJpeg2000WriterInitializer

 Overview
 --------